dankuck/vue-easeljs/README-draft.md

 We've added an `easel-bitmap` with an image called
 <a href="https://www.dankuck.com/vue-easeljs/images/gulfstream_park.jpg">gulfstream_park.jpg</a>.
-We added it before Gary's sprite so that it would show up behind Gary.
+We added it before Gary's sprite in the code so that it would show up behind Gary.

 It's centered just like Gary is.
-But it's just too large.
+But it's much too large.

-The file is 946px tall, but our canvas is only 300px tall.
+The file is 946px tall, and our canvas is only 300px tall.
 Let's just use some inline math to scale it down.

 ```